-CircleCI pipelines are defined in configuration files using the YAML syntax, which has been widely adopted by many software tools and solutions.
-YAML is a human-readable declarative data structure commonly used in configuration files and in applications where data is being stored or transmitted.
+CircleCI pipelines are defined using the YAML syntax, which has been widely adopted by many software tools and solutions.
+YAML is a human-readable declarative data structure used in in configuration files (like those for CircleCI pipelines) and in applications where data is being stored or transmitted.
 The data in pipeline configuration files specifies and controls how workflows and jobs are executed when triggered on the platform.
-These pipeline directives in configuration files tend to become repetitive and this can result in situations where the config syntax grows in volume.
+These pipeline directives in configuration files tend to become repetitive, which can result in situations where the config syntax grows in volume.
 Over time, this increased volume makes the config harder to maintain.
 Because YAML is a data structure, only minimal syntax reusability capabilities (Anchors and Aliases) are available to address the increased volume.
-Anchors and Aliases are very limited, especially for defining CI/CD pipelines.
+Anchors and Aliases are too limited to be useful for defining CI/CD pipelines.
 Fortunately, CircleCI configuration parameter features provide robust capabilities for encapsulating and reusing functionality data that would otherwise be redundant.

 In this post, I will introduce pipeline configuration parameters and explain some of the benefits of adopting them in your pipeline configurations.